What to Do If You Have a Headache After a Car Accident (and Why You Shouldn’t Ignore It)

 - Pain performing certain movements

-Whiplash is a type of soft tissue injury that’s common after a rear-end collision.
-A whiplash injury occurs when the head rushes forward and immediately snaps back, stretching (and in severe cases tearing) the muscles, tendons, and ligaments of the neck.
+Whiplash headaches are a type of soft tissue injury common after a rear-end collision.
+A whiplash injury occurs when the head rushes forward and immediately snaps back, stretching—and in severe cases, tearing—the neck muscles, tendons, and ligaments.

 Symptoms of whiplash include: